nusrobomaster/nusrobomaster.github.io/docs/nav-teams/NUS-Titan.md

 ### Mechanics
 - Motion

 Very sturdy chassis (steel/aluminium) so that the robot can jump over ramps without sustaining significant damage.

-Lightweight higher parts (low gravity center, low inertia) for more stability
+Lightweight higher parts (low gravity center, low inertia) for more stability.
 Need for suspension - incase of gap and jumping over the ramp

 - Battle :
 Protect all parts against enemy bullets (especially moving parts, gears, electronics)